Try the full membership for just 1€ — Start now →

 das Unternehmen ➡️ ein kleines Unternehmen (das Unternehmen = the company)

-für den Anwalt ➡️ für einen schlauen Anwalt (der Anwalt = the lawyer, schlau = smart, intelligent)
+für den Anwalt ➡️ für einen schlauen Anwalt (der Anwalt = the lawyer, schlau = smart)

-Important note: adjectives that are followed by these words are declined in the same way as adjectives after definite article: derselbe, dieser, jener, mancher, solcher, welcher, alle.
+Important note: Adjectives followed by these words are declined the same way as after the definite article: derselbe, dieser, jener, mancher, solcher, welcher, alle.

 More about German Prepositions here.